 By mid-summer of 1964, the group had attracted a fanatical local following that caught the ear of Motor City DJ Bob Prince.
-Prince began booking Lee & The Rivieras as an opening act at a club north of Detroit, but their live performances were so potent that the unrecorded group was soon headlining over major Motown artists.
-Prince then arranged for The Rivieras to record a tape in Badanjek's basement, and that demo brought 4 Seasons producer Bob Crewe to a Detroit performance where The Rivieras opened for The Dave Clark Five.
-They torched the hometown audience for 90 minutes, Crewe was hooked, and in February, 1965, the five Detroit teenagers relocated to New York City and bided their time for a few months, playing Greenwich Village clubs for survival money.
+Prince began booking Billy Lee And The Rivieras as an opening act at a club north of Detroit, but their live performances were so potent that the unrecorded group was soon headlining over major Motown artists.
+Prince then arranged for The Rivieras to record a tape in Badanjek's basement, and that demo brought Four Seasons' producer Bob Crewe to a Detroit performance where The Rivieras opened for The Dave Clark Five.
+They torched the hometown audience for ninety minutes, Crewe was hooked, and in February, 1965, the five Detroit teenagers relocated to New York City and bided their time for a few months, playing Greenwich Village clubs for survival money.